simplegeo/java-simplegeo/README.md

 ## Building

-There are three sets of jar ant tasks included in `build.xml`.
-There are 2 jar tasks for each of the Places client, Context client and both.
+There are four sets of jar ant tasks included in `build.xml`.
+There are 2 jar tasks for each of the Places client, Context client Storage client and all.
 One task is for building the clients without any of the supporting libs and the other includes the libs.
 They are:

 * jar-with-libs (includes both clients and supporting libs)
 * jar-without-libs (includes both clients but no supporting libs)